 What’s behind 80 stone coffee

-Simone and Roberto met in London in 2006, working together in a restaurant.
-Roberto left London in 2008 and started running his own busy aperitif & wine bar in Verona.
+Their professional relationship began in 2006 when Simone and Roberto met in London while working together in a restaurant.
+Roberto left London in 2008 and started running his own busy coffee & wine bar in Verona.

 After finishing in 6th place at the 2010 UK Barista Championship, Simone moved to Central America, where he worked in a coffee exporting company and judged barista competitions in Guatemala and El Salvador.
 He also secured 2nd place at the Italian coffee cupping competition in 2012.

 How 80 Stone Coffee

 After taking this time out to progress in their careers, they returned to the UK and the business of 80 Stone began to form.
 When they crossed paths again, they were ready to take on bigger challenges together.
 The two friends met again in London in mid-2012 and decided to open a coffee shop in Fulham (West London) in June 2013.

 Following the opening of that cafe, the two of them decided to dedicate a small area of their first cafe to roast coffee beans and bought a 5kg coffee roasting machine.
 This was the F.I.M.T (Fabbrica Italiana Macchine Tostatrici) which was produced in Turin, north of Italy 1960c.
 This is where the brand of 80 Stone Coffee really started to take shape.
 They refurbished the machine together and started a mission to roast and distribute their own coffee at the beginning of April 2015.
 They branded the product with the name “80 Stone Coffee” because their roaster weighs about 80 stone and they were both born in the 80s!!

 In the meantime, they opened their flagship store in July 2017, 80 Stone Cafe in Elephant and Castle.
 The future is bright for 80 Stone!